JaKyah Beatty

 DISCIPLINE: Master's in International Affairs

-Indira Gunness is initiating a Master of Arts in International Affairs at Texas A&M University’s Bush School of Government & Public Service, where she will be focusing on intelligence and grand strategy.
-This degree builds on her Bachelor of Science in International Relations, which she earned in 2019 from The University of the West Indies at the St. Augustine campus in Trinidad and Tobago.
+Indira Gunness is pursuing a Master of Arts in International Affairs at Texas A&M University’s Bush School of Government & Public Service, where she is focusing on intelligence and grand strategy.
+She recently completed a summer internship with the U.S. Department of State in Washington, D.C.
+Her graduate studies and internship build on her Bachelor of Science in International Relations, which she earned in 2019 from The University of the West Indies at the St. Augustine campus in Trinidad and Tobago.
 As an undergraduate student, she pursued language proficiency in Hindi and earned placement on the Dean’s Honor List.
-Indira was recently employed at the Embassy of the United States in Port-of-Spain, Trinidad and Tobago, where she worked alongside law enforcement in support of U.S. strategic interests in the Caribbean region.
+Prior to attending graduate school, Indira was employed at the Embassy of the United States in Port-of-Spain, Trinidad and Tobago, where she worked alongside law enforcement in support of U.S. strategic interests in the Caribbean region.

 Andrew Harrison Gasparini